xunit/xunit/BUILDING.md

 1. Open PowerShell (or PowerShell Core).
 (To ensure MSBUILD is on the path, you may wish to start with "Developer Powershell for VS" shortcut.)

-1. From the root folder of the source repo, this command will build the code & run all tests:
+1. From the root folder of the source repo, this command will build the code and run all tests:

     `./build`